timcera/astronomia/README.rst

 Documentation
 ~~~~~~~~~~~~~
-Reference documentation is at :ref:`astronomia_documentation`.
+Reference documentation is at http://timcera.bitbucket.io/.

 Installation
 ~~~~~~~~~~~~